 Our long-term goals are to understand how membrane organization in retinal cells regulates or modulates cellular signaling in normal physiology and under pathological conditions.
-There are two major areas of interest that are currently being pursued in my laboratory:
+We have several projects currently being pursued in my laboratory:

-A robust and intact blood-retinal barrier (BRB) is essential for normal retinal function and loss of barrier properties are pathological hallmarks of three major causes of blindness: age-related macular degeneration (AMD); diabetic retinopathy; and retinopathy of prematurity.
+A robust and intact blood-retinal barrier (BRB) is essential for normal retinal function and loss of barrier properties are pathological hallmarks of three major causes of blindness: age-related macular degeneration; diabetic retinopathy; and retinopathy of prematurity.
 Recent evidence from our laboratory indicates that caveolin-1 (Cav-1), an integral protein component of specialized lipid microdomains called caveolae, is essential to maintain a normal BRB.
-Cav-1 is expressed in several retinal cell types including the retinal vascular endothelium (RVE) and retinal pigment epithelium (RPE) where it displays a unique apical and basolateral localization.
-In mice in which the Cav-1 gene has been deleted, we have recently observed leakage of serum proteins into the retina and vitreous of Cav-1 null mice.
-This increased permeability was also detectable by magnetic resonance imaging (MRI).
+Cav-1 is expressed in several retinal cell types including the retinal vascular endothelium, Müller glia, and retinal pigment epithelium.
+In mice in which the Cav-1 gene has been deleted, we have observed leakage of serum proteins into the retina and vitreous of Cav-1 null mice.
 In addition, Cav-1 null mice display reduced retinal function as indicated by electroretinography (ERG).
 This reduced function cannot be explained by the direct effect of Cav-1 deletion on photoreceptors as responses were normal in suction electrode recordings from isolated rods.
-This suggests that changes in the local environment of the photoreceptors, perhaps due to increased outer (RPE) BRB permeability, results in reduced ERG responses.
+This suggests that changes in the local environment of the photoreceptors, perhaps due to increased BRB permeability, results in reduced ERG responses.
 Our results clearly indicate that Cav-1 expression is essential for BRB integrity but the mechanism is not known.
-We are currently using a variety of molecular, cell biological, electrophysiological, and biochemical techniques to understand the mechanism of regulation of BRB permeability by Cav-1.
+We are currently using a variety of molecular, cell biological, electrophysiological, and biochemical techniques including conditional cell-specific deletion to understand the mechanisms by which Cav-1 regulates BRB integrity.